 The belt of truth, which is a knowledge of God and His promises which comes from reading the word of God (V14).

-The breastplate of righteousness, which is doing right, according to the laws of God (V14).
+The breastplate of righteousness is doing right, according to the laws of God (V14).

 The feet of readiness, from the Gospel of Peace, which is the peace we have through the deliverance of sin (V15).

-The shield of faith, which is about having a full belief, trust, and confidence in God (V16).
+The shield of faith is about having full belief, trust, and confidence in God (V16).

-The helmet of salvation, which is knowledge of our deliverance from sin and its consequences (V17).
+The helmet of salvation is knowledge of our deliverance from sin and its consequences (V17).

 The sword of the Spirit, which is praying through the Holy Spirit, according to the word of God, the Holy Bible.
 (V17)

 By applying all these aspects to our lives and praying by the Spirit (V18) and especially for one another, we will be able to fight battles the way God intended us to and through His strength.